Wrinkle: Neuromodulators

+Photorejuvenation

-Laser resurfacing is FDA-cleared skin resurfacing procedure in which lasers are used to improve the condition of the skin.
+Laser resurfacing is an FDA-cleared skin resurfacing procedure in which lasers are used to improve the condition of the skin.
 Two types of lasers are used to reduce the appearance of fine lines and wrinkles on the face; laser ablation, which removes thin layers of skin, and nonablative lasers that stimulate collagen production.
-Nonablative lasers are less effective than ablative ones but they are less invasive and recovery time is short.
+Nonablative lasers are less effective than ablative ones, but they are less invasive, and recovery time is short.
 After the procedure people experience temporary redness, itching and swelling.